thephpleague/factory-muffin/UPGRADING.md

 =========

-Welcome to the upgrade guide for Factory Muffin.
+Welcome to the upgrade guide for **Factory Muffin**.
 We've tried to cover all changes from v1.4 through to the current release.
 If we've missed anything, feel free to create an issue or send a pull request.
 From v2.0 we are following the PSR-2 coding standard and semantic versioning.
 There will be no BC breaks until 3.0 other than essential fixes and any changes will be documented here.

 ## Upgrading from 1.6.x to 2.0.x

 ### Introduction

 Version 2.0 marks a major milestone in this project.
-Under the new name *Factory Muffin* we see a large number of improvements and some breaking changes.
+Under the new name **Factory Muffin** we see a large number of improvements and some breaking changes.
 Within this section of the upgrading guide, you will see 'the `xyz` function can be called'.
 You should assume that these should be called as static functions on the `League\FactoryMuffin\Facade` class.

 ### Class Name Changes

-Every class has moved.
-So here's a summary of the changes:
+Every class has moved, so here's a summary of the changes:
 * The root namespace has been moved from `Zizaco\FactoryMuff` to `League\FactoryMuffin`.
 You should now access the facade using `Zizaco\FactoryMuff\Facade::fooBar()`.
 * Many generator (kind) classes have been removed in favour of the faker alternatives.
 Those remaining can be found under the `Zizaco\FactoryMuff\Generators` namespace.
-* There are many more exceptions, and the names of the existing exceptions have changed.
+* There are many more exceptions and the names of the existing exceptions have changed.
 The exceptions can be found under the `Zizaco\FactoryMuff\Exception` namespace.

 A detailed list of every change, with the fully qualified names is listed below:
 * Moved: `Zizaco\FactoryMuff\FactoryMuff` => `League\FactoryMuffin\Factory`